Rozanova/IDM---Ideation-and-Prototying-DM-UY-1143-B-/process_website.md

 ### Wordpress Group Registration

-If you don’t already have server space, please schedule an appointment with Elton Kwok, IDM's Technology Director, eltonkwok@nyu.edu, MAGNET 883.
+If you don’t already have server space, please schedule an appointment with Elton Kwok, IDM's Technology Director, eltonkwok@nyu.edu.

 Please remember to bring your laptop with you when you visit a session.